 It is an anxiety disorder caused by anxious unwanted thoughts (obsessions) and repeated rituals (compulsions) you can not control.

 It is a serious kind of disorder that may distress your schoolwork, employment, or personal and social relationships if not treated immediately.

-A certain research shows that OCD mostly likely appears to people aging 15 years old and a second peak of incidence occurs during the third decade of life.
+A certain research shows that OCD most likely appears to people ageing 15 years old and the second peak of incidence occurs during the third decade of life.
 Its severity varies to many patients, but if once acquired, OCD may appear throughout life.

 However, at present, the exact cause of OCD is still unknown to everyone.
 Some medical researchers suggest that OCD may be inherited.
-Chemical imbalance in the brain is also said to be a possible cause.
+The chemical imbalance in the brain is also said to be a possible cause.

 Having shortage of serotonin, which is a neurotransmitter in a person’s brain and so many obsessions at the same time can also cause OCD.
 Stress has also been linked to OCD.
 Some people say that when a person’s life is consumed by stress, they are more likely to develop this disorder.

 Having inappropriate recurring, persisting thoughts, impulses or images into your mind more often actually leads to obsessions.
 In order to overcome these obsessions, a person with OCD tends to do repeated rituals or actions which are called compulsions.

 Marked distress and anxiety are the often the primary symptoms of Obsessive Compulsive Disorder.
 Behaviors have done often such as securing the oven hand washing, checking, or cleaning are often performed with the hope of preventing obsessive or unwelcome thoughts and making them go away.